devchallenges-io/curriculum/3-javascript/1-javascript/5-js-advanced-object.md

 2. Use libraries that offer protection against prototype pollution by freezing the Object prototype — `Object.freeze(Object.prototype)`.
 3. Leverage `Object.create(null)` to create objects without a prototype, ensuring no inherited properties or methods can be tampered with.

-By understanding the risks associated with object inheritance, developers can write more secure JavaScript code, preventing unauthorized access and manipulation within applications.

-## Creating Custom Object Types with Constructor Functions
+## 5. Creating Custom Object Types with Constructor Functions

 Constructor functions in JavaScript serve as blueprints for creating multiple objects that share the same structure.
 By defining an `object type` with a constructor function, developers can instantiate new objects that inherit properties and methods defined within the constructor.